leogodin217/motorcycle_classification/obtaining_data.md

 years.
 The below results are from a search on "2017 kawasaki".
 Notice how we get multiple models and that the naming conventions are pretty consistent. they include the year, make and model, with a few different suffixes.
-I was able to create a few regular expressions to obtained clean classes for each image.
+I was able to create a few regular expressions to obtain clean classes for each image.
 The first images results in a class of "2017 kawasaki ninja 300".
 This first data set included 367 classes across 700 images.
 Not a bad start, but it is unlikely that this small